icds250/DriveMapper/README.md

 # Drivemapper and Installer

+Deploy these applications together as an intunewin win32 app to map on-prem file shares on an Entra ID joined device (cloud only).

 ## About install.exe

 Installer is a standalone .NET 8 installer utility that copies files to a target directory, registers scheduled tasks, and optionally creates a Start Menu shortcut.
 It's designed to be deployed via Intune or manually, with parameters provided via a JSON configuration file.